Holly-Horwood/keto_pantry/README.md

 - Click on the following link to access the live site at Github pages [Keto Pantry on GitHub](https://github.com/Holly-Horwood/keto_pantry) or for Heroku [Keto Pantry on Heroku](https://keto-pantry.herokuapp.com/)

 **Test Planning:**
-  Automated testing was implemented using Djangos [TestCase](https://docs.djangoproject.com/en/2.2/topics/testing/overview/)Each app within the project will have two files that can be viewed *tests_views.py* and  *tests_forms.py*.
+  Automated testing was implemented using Djangos [TestCase](https://docs.djangoproject.com/en/2.2/topics/testing/overview/)Test files can be viewed under each app *tests_views.py* and  *tests_forms.py*.
 All remaining tests were carried out manually by humans.
 For the browser testing the users will interact with all pages of the site as well as click on all links and buttons and fill out all forms to observe the results as well as viewing the site on different viewports.

 ### **Automated Testing**